Lebanese Couscous Salad

 • In a large saucepan, bring water with the salt to boil.
 Add the dry couscous and cook until al dente, about 8-10 minutes.
 Drain and cool to room temperature.

-• In a 12-inch serving dish or bowl, combine the couscous, cucumber, tomato, olives and scallions.
+• In a 12-inch serving dish or bowl, combine the couscous, cucumber, tomato, olives, scallions, and chickpeas.

 • In a small bowl, whisk the pomegranate molasses, dried mint, garlic, lemon juice, rice vinegar, olive oil, salt, and pepper.
 Taste and adjust seasoning as needed.